alx3dev/randpass/README.md

 # Randpass v0.3.0

 Ruby random password generator.
-Generate password and copy in clipboard, or generate list and/or save it as `.txt` file.
+Generate password and copy in clipboard, or generate list and/or save as `.txt` file.
 File is saved as plain text, it is up to end-user to decide how to secure it.

 Password is generated with `SecureRandom#base64` and a few (random) special characters `! # * $ % _ @`